 Now, let’s move on to the DIY option…

-Firstly, I do have to say that I am biased to the self-serve option compared to agency (even though 7 of my 9.5 years as an AdWords professional have been with agencies!)
+Firstly, I do have to say that I am biased to the self-serve option compared to agency (even though 7 of my 13 years as an digital marketing professional have been with agencies!)

 I love working with AdWords – it definitely feeds into my highly analytical nature and the thrill I get with every win drives me onward and upwards.

-Plus when you’re at the stage of “Unconscious Competent” (thanks to Tom Hopkins for that) in any field, it comes fairly easily, which reduces the stress that less experience causes.
+Plus when you’re at the stage of “Unconscious Competent” (thanks to Tom Hopkins for introducing me to that term) in any field, it comes fairly easily, which reduces the stress that less experience causes.

 HOWEVER, I also understand and accept that 90-95% of all small business owners and entrepreneurs out there will not feel this way about running their own AdWords account.